Import STEP File to Generate Point Cloud Model and Configure the Trajectory

 1. Pick trajectory points.

-Hold Shift, and right-click on the target object to pick trajectory points.
-The tool automatically connects picked points into a trajectory.
+Hold Shift and right-click on the object to pick trajectory points.
+The tool automatically connects trajectory points into a trajectory.

 create trajectory manual